Supported platforms

 Infrastructure

-Application servers:
+Application servers

-• Bamboo runs on a bundled Apache Tomcat and it's the only supported configuration.
+Bamboo runs on a bundled Apache Tomcat and it's the only supported configuration.

-Internet protocols:
+Internet protocols

 • You can run Bamboo in both IPv4 and IPv6 environments.

 • Raw IPv6 addresses are not always recognized.
-See the IPv6 in Bamboo for limitations and known issues.
+See IPv6 in Bamboo for limitations and known issues.

-Agents and custom EC2 images:
+Agents and custom EC2 images

 Atlassian doesn't provide support for customized images.
 Bamboo provides flexibility to use customized machine images, but it's impossible for us to support all individual configurations.